Superman/Batman: Apocalypse: Plot

-Batman, Superman and Wonder Woman ask Big Barda to help them find their way to Apokolips and despite initially refusing, she agrees.
-There, Superman infiltrates Darkseid's palace while Wonder Woman and Barda go through the sewers directly into the fighting arena, where Granny Goodness and the Female Furies ambush them.
-After a hard fight, Granny and the Furies are subdued.
+Batman, Superman and Wonder Woman ask Big Barda to help them to Apokolips, to which she reluctantly agrees.
+There, Superman infiltrates Darkseid's palace while Wonder Woman and Barda enter the fighting arena, fighting Granny Goodness and the Female Furies.
+After a fight with Barda killing Stompa to save Wonder Woman, Granny and the other Furies are subdued.
 Separating himself from the others, Batman finds Darkseid's supply of Hell Spores, the source of the fire pits on Apokolips.
-Superman encounters Darkseid and discovers the brainwashed Kara.
-When he tries to bring her back to Earth, Kara refuses to go with him and upon attacking him, Darkseid orders her to kill Superman.
+Superman encounters Darkseid and is forced to battle the brainwashed Kara.
 Darkseid watches them fight until Batman confronts Darkseid and informs him that he has activated the Hell Spores, which will destroy Apokolips.
 He issues Darkseid an ultimatum: free Kara and promise to leave her alone, and Batman will deactivate the Spores.
 Superman defeats Kara, and Barda and Wonder Woman present Darkseid with the subdued Granny, whereupon Darkseid finally releases Kara, and the heroes leave Apokolips, bringing Kara back to Themyscira.

-Back on Earth, with their lives apparently normal again, Clark takes Kara to meet his adoptive parents in Smallville.
-However, Darkseid, who was waiting to kill Superman, ambushes them; he had promised to leave Kara alone, but not Superman or Earth.
-Darkseid almost kills Superman with his Omega Beams before Kara takes the blast for her cousin.
-Superman attempts to fight Darkseid, but is quickly overwhelmed and punched into space.
-Kara engages Darkseid in a lengthy battle and manages to hold her own, having received Amazonian and Apokoliptan training, but he eventually gains the upper hand and knocks her into unconsciousness.
-Before Darkseid can leave, Superman returns to Earth and reengages him, pounding the villain with all of his strength, but Darkseid still does not relent and again overwhelms Superman with his Omega Beams.
-Kara recovers and uses Darkseid's Mother Box to activate a Boom Tube behind him, and Superman blasts Darkseid through with his heat vision.
-While Superman anticipates Darkseid's eventual return from Apokolips, Kara informs him that she changed the coordinates, leaving Darkseid frozen in space.
+Back on Earth, with their lives apparently normal again, Clark takes Kara to meet his adoptive parents in Smallville, but they are ambushed by Darkseid; he had promised to leave Kara alone, but not Superman or Earth.
+After Darkseid launches Superman into space, Kara engages Darkseid in a lengthy battle and manages to hold her own, but he eventually gains the upper hand and knocks her unconscious.
+Before Darkseid can leave, Superman returns to Earth and reengages him, but Darkseid still does not relent and again overwhelms Superman with his Omega Beams.
+Kara recovers and uses Darkseid's Mother Box to send him into space.
+While Superman anticipates Darkseid's eventual return, Kara informs him that she changed the coordinates, leaving him frozen in space.

 Having saved her cousin's life and found her place on Earth, Kara decides to use her powers to fight for altruism; under the alias of Supergirl, and she is met with applause by Wonder Woman, the Amazons, and finally Batman.
 Superman and Supergirl fly to Metropolis together.